French Classes in Paris

 While I don’t personally make any recommendations, you can visit their sites to check for class times, size, and prices.
-Some schools do offer housing for longer programs and you can even get student visas if you sign up for longer sessions, helpful if you’d like to stay in Paris for a while.
+Some schools do offer housing for longer programs and you can even get student visas if you sign up for longer sessions, which is helpful if you’d like to stay in Paris for a while.

 A few tips: